 'It's Just A Mess.'
 New Orleans Residents Clean Up After Tornadoes

-It was a familiar scene for many in New Orleans East, part of the city's 9th ward.
+It was a familiar scene for many in New Orleans East, part of the city's Ninth Ward.

 "As helicopters hovered overhead and emergency response vehicles streamed into neighborhoods, it reminded them of [Hurricane] Katrina," reported Tegan Wendland of member station WWNO in New Orleans.
 "The area was hit hard by that storm, and now many families will have to rebuild again."

-"This house looks like it belongs in a third-world country somewhere.
+"This house looks like it belongs in a Third World country somewhere.
 If you was to walk through and walk around, you would think a bomb went off," Terry Eubanks told Wendland, standing outside her apartment.

 Eubanks was at the nail salon when the storm hit.
 Her apartment was completely destroyed.